 • How does erosion and mass wasting affect infrastructure and ecosystem functions such as the energy, water, and nutrient cycles in the Arctic?

 • What are the interactions between erosion-induced landscape changes and permafrost degradation?

-In order to answer these crucial questions we will extend and improve the CryoGrid3 model developed by the Alfred Wegener Institute in cooperation with the University of Oslo.
-We will use field measurements as well as satellite data from three key research sites in Alaska, Canada, and Siberia for model validation.
-Gaining detailed insights into erosion and mass wasting processes at the research sites will help to mitigate future damage to buildings, roads, and other infrastructure.
-Furthermore, we aim to provide a novel tool for mapping risks in permafrost environments that are yet impossible to quantify.
-Finally, we hope to gain new insights into the sensitivity of the Arctic to climatic change and potential feedback mechanisms.
+In order to answer these crucial questions we will extend and improve the permafrost model CryoGrid3 developed by the Alfred Wegener Institute in cooperation with the University of Oslo.
+To ensure realistic model development, we will use field measurements as well as satellite data from three key research sites in Alaska, Canada, and Siberia for model validation.

 Contributions to the management of climatic change and the sustainable development of the Arctic

 The improved permafrost model will provide deeper insights into the erosion and mass wasting processes at the study sites.
 Based on these insights, future risks can be assessed more precisely and sound strategies for the prevention of damage to infrastructure in the Arctic can be developed.
 This will help to mitigate the negative impact of rapid climate warming on the local population and the economy in the Arctic.